light watkins’s tortoise approach to change

 Myth vs. Reality when it comes to change

-Myth: Willpower, motivation, and discipline drive change.
+Myth: Willpower and discipline help to drive change.

 Myth: You can opt out of change, or avoid it altogether.